asahamed1/EliteCompanyTask/README.md

  # i used .net onion archecture and database frist
  # i did some changes to the data base to optimize the queries
 # you can see the swagger at http://localhost:5262/swagger/index.html
+# i used pagnation when getting the accounts name to optmize the performance